Trent Alexander-Arnold: Style of play

-Known for his range of passing, crossing and assists, he is regarded as one of the best right-backs in the world, although, he has received some criticism from some pundits and fans for his defensive capabilities.
+Alexander-Arnold is widely acknowledged for his range of passing, crossing and assists, although he has received some criticism from some pundits and fans for his defensive capabilities.

 During the early years of his career, he emerged as one of the Premier League's most creative players due to his role in assisting goals from early crosses and set-piece deliveries.
 He possesses an impressive passing range, which is attributed to his development as a midfielder during his time in Liverpool's youth academy, and has been one of Liverpool's designated set-piece specialists for deadball situations since the 2017–18 season.
 His set-piece routine, which involves three parallel steps backwards and one to the right, has been likened to that of former rugby union player Jonny Wilkinson.
-Alexander-Arnold's craft and intelligence from deadball situations was singled out for particular praise by Gary Lineker and Cesc Fàbregas after he assisted the winning goal in the 2018–19 Champions League semi-final by delivering a quickly-taken corner while the opposition players had their backs turned.
+Alexander-Arnold's craft and intelligence from deadball situations was singled out for particular praise by Gary Lineker and Cesc Fàbregas after he assisted the winning goal in the 2018–19 Champions League semi-final against Barcelona by delivering a quickly-taken corner while the opposition players had their backs turned.

 Under Liverpool manager Jürgen Klopp, whose tactical set-up placed creative responsibility on the shoulders of the club's full-backs, Alexander-Arnold was predominantly deployed down the right flank where his overlapping runs, switching of play, accuracy of crossing and work-rate in tracking back saw him become an important figure in the side's transitional style of play centred around high pressing.

 Reception

 World Cup winner Cafu has praised Alexander-Arnold, saying "He's a sensational player, a rare talent.
 He's technically brilliant, he has so much quality.
 He has a Brazilian style of play.
 I love watching him play.
 And playing in such a great team will help him grow."
 Lionel Messi has called him "impressive" and remarked "[He is] the future, a fullback who is impressive going forward."
 Former Manchester United defender Gary Neville stated, "He's the best passer of a ball at right-back that I've ever seen.
 He's David Beckham and Kevin De Bruyne at right-back".

 Alexander-Arnold has been the subject to criticism from some fans and pundits for his defensive capabilities.
-However, during the 2020–21 and 2022–23 seasons, seasons during which this criticism intensified, he compared favourably with other English right-backs including Reece James and Kyle Walker, with his numbers ranking the best among them.
+However, during the 2020–21 and 2022–23 seasons, seasons during which this criticism intensified, he compared favourably with other English right-backs including Reece James and Kyle Walker, with his defensive statistics ranking the best among them.
 He has been defended by Klopp, who said "If anyone says Trent can't defend, they should come to me and I'll knock them down.
 I cannot hear that anymore, I don't know what the boy has to do!"